 Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
-Your water source is tested monthly and has been found to be free of these contaminants.
+We found coliforms indicating the need to look for potential problems in the water treatment or distribution.
+When this occurs, we are required to conduct assessment(s) to identify any problems that were found during these assessments.